Reverb.com: Growth and international expansion

 In August 2017, Reverb was named No. 18 on the Inc 5000 list of fastest-growing private companies, with 12,327 percent three-year growth (2013–2016.)
 In 2016, the company generated $16 million in revenue and supported $240 million in sales of new and used equipment through its platform.
 As of December 2017, the company anticipated closing out the year with close to $400 million in sales.
 In August 2016, Reverb hired its first on-the-ground employees in the UK, France, and Australia.
 In the same month, the company launched its mobile app outside of North America.
 Within a year of its expansion into Europe, the company grew its users in the region by 700 percent and its sales in the region by 300 percent.
 As of 2017, the company has additional team members in Germany and Japan.

 In late 2017, it launched Reverb LP, an online marketplace for LPs and other physical music, and the Reverb Foundation, with non-profit supporting programs and initiatives to increase access to music education, equipment, and playing opportunities.

 Acquisition and sale by Etsy

 In August 2019, Etsy completed the acquisition of Reverb.com for $275 million.

 In April 2025, Reverb was acquired from Etsy by Creator Partners and Servco, returning it to independent ownership.

 Business model

 Reverb allows sellers to create free listings for musical instruments and other related equipment.
 Reverb then charges a commission fee to the seller and a percentage fee for credit card processing upon sale.
 To help users determine market values for instruments, Reverb has a price guide of real-time transactional data.
-It offers iPhone and Android apps that include the site's main features, and as of 2017 offered in-person support in the UK, the Netherlands, Australia, Germany, France and Japan.
+It offers iPhone and Android apps that include the site's main features.
+As of 2017, it offered in-person support in the UK, the Netherlands, Australia, Germany, France and Japan.

-The company also provides informative content such as demo videos and how-to articles to drive traffic to the website.
+The company also provides informative content, such as demo videos and how-to articles to drive traffic to the website.